 West Lothian 50+ Network – History

-The whole experience proved so successful that the 33 West Lothian representatives decided to stay in touch and form a network for older people’s organisations.
+The whole experience proved so successful that the 33 West Lothian representatives decided to stay in touch and the following year, in 1994, they formed a network for older people’s organisations.

 Under Jim Dixon’s guidance the network became a registered charity with the aims of advancing education through the development of 50+ groups by encouraging social, educational and recreational activities.